Skip to main content

 • Bare ground

 More information about these ESRI class definitions and land cover data can be found here.
+The land cover classification for the midpoint of a segment applies to the entire segment.

 (Disclaimer: The roads displayed in the graphic above are used as examples and may not represent the actual Land Cover filter values. )